-Bally’s – The 24 hour a day Subway at the Bally’s food court makes this location the closest Subway to the Paris Hotel & Casino, the Cromwell Hotel & Casino, the Bellagio, and Flamingo.
+Bally’s (2) – There are two here: one in the Grand Bazar shops in front of the resort, the other inside at the Bally’s food court.
+These two are the closest Subways to the Paris Hotel & Casino, the Cromwell Hotel & Casino, the Bellagio, and Flamingo.

 Casino Royale – As a place with low limit gambling, the Casino Royale Subway franchise is naturally a very popular Subway.
 Detractors says the smell of the sandwiches permeates the casino floor.

-Either way the location at Casino Royale is the closest Subway to Caesars Palace, Mirage, Harrah’s, and The Venetian.
+Either way the location at Casino Royale is the closest Subway to Caesars Palace, Mirage, and Harrah’s.

 Slots’A’Fun – Another 24 hour a day Subway in a casino that is known for catering to low rollers.
-This Subway is the closest one to Circus Circus, and to the Riviera Hotel and Casino, which does have a Quiznos.
+This Subway is the closest one to Circus Circus.

-The only close Subway within walking distance of extreme North Strip hotel casinos like the SLS Las Vegas and the Stratosphere is one not on the Strip.
+The only close Subway within walking distance of extreme North Strip hotel casinos like the Sahara Las Vegas and the Stratosphere is one not on the Strip.

 (Go here for the closest In-N-Out Burger to the Las Vegas Strip).

-It’s actually on E. Sahara Avenue, one block east of the Strip, directly across the street from the eastern end of the SLS Hotel and Casino.
+It’s actually on E. Sahara Avenue, one block east of the Strip, directly across the street from the eastern end of the Sahara Las Vegas Hotel and Casino.